yodaaawg/WindowTransparency/README.md

 - **Increase Transparency**:
   `CTRL + ALT + Scroll Up`
   Increases the transparency by 10 units (up to 255, which is fully opaque).

+- **Toggle "Always on Top"**:
+  `CTRL + ALT + Middle Mouse Button (MMB)`
+  Fixes the current focused window above all other windows.
 ---

 ## How It Works

 1. **Activation**:
-   Hold `CTRL + ALT` and right-click anywhere inside the window you wish to modify.
+   Use `CTRL + ALT + Right Mouse Button (RMB)` anywhere inside the window you wish to modify.
 This enables transparency with an initial value of 220.

 2. **Adjusting Transparency**:
    Use `CTRL + ALT + Scroll Down` to make the window more transparent, or `CTRL + ALT + Scroll Up` to make it more opaque.